Michele Fiore

+In 2024, Fiore was convicted of seven counts of federal felony fraud for stealing $70,000 meant for a memorial to fallen police officers and spending it on personal expenses including cosmetic surgery.
+In 2025, she was pardoned by President Donald Trump before she was due to be sentenced.

+Biography

-Michele Ann Fiore (born July 29, 1970) is an American Republican politician serving as a justice of the peace for Nye County since being appointed to the position by the Nye County Commission in December 2022.
-She moved to Nye County in November 2022 after losing the race for Nevada State Treasurer in the 2022 election.
+Fiore moved to Nye County in November 2022 after narrowly losing the race for Nevada State Treasurer in the 2022 election.
 She was a member of the Nevada Assembly from 2012 to 2016.
 Fiore, who represented much of northwestern Clark County, served two Assembly terms.

 On December 7, 2015, she confirmed that she would not seek reelection, and would instead enter the 2016 race for Nevada's 3rd congressional district in southern Clark County.
 On June 15, 2016, Fiore placed third in the primary, with 18% of the vote.

 She was elected to the Las Vegas City Council in 2017 and represented Ward 6.

-Fiore has been a high-profile supporter of anti-government activist Cliven Bundy, and has called Donald Trump "one of our greatest presidents".
-She announced on October 19, 2021, that she was running for governor of Nevada in the 2022 race, amid reports she was under FBI investigation for campaign finance matters.
-She is the Nevada Republican Party national committeewoman responsible for fund-raising in the state.
+Fiore has been a high-profile supporter of Cliven Bundy and Donald Trump.

+She briefly ran in the Republican primary for the 2022 Nevada gubernatorial election before dropping out and winning the Republican nomination in the 2022 Nevada State Treasurer election, which she lost to Democratic nominee Zach Conine, 46.0% to 47.7%.
+She is currently the Nevada Republican Party national committeewoman responsible for fund-raising in the state.

+In late 2022, the Nye County Board of Commissioners appointed Fiore justice of the peace.
+In June 2023, she was elected to the office.

 Issues

 Campus gun carry bill

-Fiore is a staunch supporter of Second Amendment rights; her 2015 Christmas card showed her family holding their guns.
+Fiore is a staunch supporter of gun rights.
 She sponsored Assembly Bill 148 to allow concealed firearms on the campuses of colleges and grade schools and in day care facilities.
 In an interview with The New York Times, Fiore said, "If these young, hot little girls on campus have a firearm, I wonder how many men will want to assault them.
 The sexual assaults that are occurring would go down once these sexual predators get a bullet in their head."
+In December 2015, Fiore sent her constituents a 2016 calendar that included a family Christmas portrait under the month of December featuring her immediate family all holding guns, and her grandchildren, one of whom was holding what appeared to be a handgun.
+The photo went viral on Facebook and drew criticism for depicting a small child holding a weapon.